endlessm/hack-web/docs/WritingQuests.md

 ## Recommendations

 - You should use at most 3 choices.
 The UI is optimized for that.

 - Emoji choices should go after "normal text" choices.

+- Make it interactive!
+Add a choice once in a while, even if the quest is linear, one message after the other.
+Otherwise the text will scroll to the last message, leaving the first one out of sight.